sbaghba/Auto-Strawberry/README.md

 ## Contact
 For inquiries, reach out to Sina Baghbanijam via [email](mailto:sbaghba@ncsu.edu).

-## Citing This Work
-If you use this code in your research, please cite:

 @inproceedings{YourPaper2024, title={Your Paper Title}, author={Your Name and Co-Authors}, booktitle={Proceedings of CVPR}, year={2024} }